dmarcel97/osticket-prereqs/README.md

 -Continue with the osTicket setup in the browser by clicking Continue.
 At this stage, name your helpdesk and provide a default email address that will receive emails from customers.

 -Next, install HeidiSQL from the “osTicket-Installation-Files” folder.
-Open HeidiSQL and create a new session using the credentials root/root.
+Open HeidiSQL and create a new session using your preferred credentials.
 After successfully connecting to the session, create a new database named osTicket.

 -Finally, return to the osTicket browser setup.
-Enter the database information: MySQL Database: osTicket, MySQL Username: root, and MySQL Password: root.
+Enter the database information: MySQL Database: osTicket, set a username and password.
 Click Install Now! to complete the installation process.